paduagroup/tutorial-lmp/README.md

 ## 8. Calculate structural and dynamic quantities

 Usually one would include calculations of diffusion coefficients or radial distribution functions in the `in-p.lmp`.
-But because of time limitations it is not feasible to run a nanosecond trajectory in a lab session.
-So, we can use previously generated trajectories and calculated quantities from there, using the LAMMPS `rerun` command.
+Other times, one uses previously generated trajectories and calculated quantities from there, using the LAMMPS `rerun` command.

-One trajectory was obtained using the CL&P force field and contains 1000 configurations generated over 2 ns:
+>One trajectory was obtained using the CL&P force field and contains 1000 configurations generated over 2 ns:
+>

-        cp /projects/RFCR2022/il/fixq/dump.lammpstrj .
+>        cp /projects/RFCR2022/il/fixq/dump.lammpstrj .
-        cp /projects/RFCR2022/il/fixq/in-rerun.lmp .
+>        cp /projects/RFCR2022/il/fixq/in-rerun.lmp .
+>

-Another trajectory was obtained with the CL&Pol force field and contains 1000 configurations generated over 1 ns:
+>Another trajectory was obtained with the CL&Pol force field and contains 1000 >configurations generated over 1 ns:
+>

-        cp /projects/RFCR2022/il/drude/dump.lammpstrj .
+>        cp /projects/RFCR2022/il/drude/dump.lammpstrj .
-        cp /projects/RFCR2022/il/drude/in-rerun.lmp .
+>        cp /projects/RFCR2022/il/drude/in-rerun.lmp .
+>

-Read the `in-rerun.lmp` files to see how the calculations of diffusion coefficients (`compute MSD`) and radial distribution functions (`compute rdf`) are setup and how the configurations are read from the `dump` file via the `rerun` command.
+>Read the `in-rerun.lmp` files to see how the calculations of diffusion coefficients (`compute MSD`) and radial distribution functions (`compute rdf`) are setup and how the configurations are read from the `dump` file via the `rerun` command.

 Then run the calculations:

-        mpirun -np 4 $LMP/bin/lmp -in in-rerun.lmp > out-rerun.lmp &
+        mpirun -np 4 $LMP/lmp -in in-rerun.lmp > out-rerun.lmp &

 Plot the cation and anion diffusion coefficients: